ruskovweb/lazzy.ts/DOCUMENTATION.md

 - First the `Lazy.range()` function generates an array with the following values:
 `[1000, 2000, 3000, 4000, 5000, 6000, 7000, 8000, 9000, 10000]`

-- Then the feed function iterates through these values and replaces each value with the returned value from the 'primeGenerator()'.
+- Then the feed function iterates through these values and replaces each value with the returned value from the 'Lazy.prime()'.

-- The 'primeGenerator()' receives each value from the initial sequence and generates a prime number greater than or equal to the received value.
+- The 'Lazy.prime()' receives each value from the initial sequence and generates a prime number greater than or equal to the received value.

 <p align='right' style='font-size: 10px'>
     <a href="README.md#api-reference">API Referance</a>